The Pharmakon and Narratives of Cultural Identity:

 In light of the Derridean tradition, then, what is Lowe’s approach to the question of the text when she deals with alternate cultural subjectivities and the narratives they shape, if her discussion of testimony is one that focuses on a form of speech?
 In her account of the experiences of Mrs. Fu Lee, the speaker’s subjectivity is upheld in the presentation of the testimony as logos.
 Lowe’s critical approach, however, reflects a Derridean attitude toward the destabilization of binaries and interest in multiplicity.
 Testimony in the community of Asian immigrant women, for Lowe, allows for a genre-specific realization of subjectivity beyond “representations disconnected from ‘real’ political life” or “’transparent’ histories of struggle” (Lowe 33).
 As such, speech is important as it brings together the individual subject and the logos, amassing cultural productions that “[extend] the scope of what constitutes legitimate knowledges to include other forms of practices” (33) in immigrant women’s narratives that have long been excluded from attaining validation.
 Lowe states that “we can read testimony as more than a neo-positivist ‘truth’, as a complex mediating genre that selects, conveys, and connects ‘facts’ in particular ways” (34).
 Testimony begins as speech but becomes writing, the complex intersubjectivities of the Asian immigrant women’s experience formulating a kind of pharmakon placed in opposition to the greater national narrative, which incorporates the labour of these Asian women while denying or delimiting their narratives when deviating from an established structural norm or truth: a greater father and logos.

 Perhaps the transposition of the qualities of the pharmakon onto Lowe’s understanding of testimonial can be further extended to the cultural and political narratives of the women within the Asian immigrant community.
 Derrida’s play is hinged on exploring and fully realizing the ambiguities inherent in the linguistic sign and the written word.
 He sees the process of mis- or under-translating the signifier for “pharmakon” as itself failing to read the complexities of the word’s contradictory but deeply interlinked functions, in a way that undermines the pharmakon’s power.
 Likewise, Lowe presents the United States’ drive toward political security at the same time it hopes to achieve transnational capitalist hegemony as creating “the abstract citizen”, asking that any differences be collapsed to enter into the “unified body in which all subjects are granted equal membership” (37), under the capitalist state’s rule.
 If the capitalist state system – a system of “goods” – is the origin, the logos is present in the engendering of an idealist “interchangeable ‘abstract labor’ without characteristics” (43) by the system.
 The multiple axes of the identities of Asian immigrant women are muffled at the same time that they are exploited along those same axes for the state’s gains.
-They are rendered, like the pharmakon in the eyes of the king, “products” waiting to be “consecrated” by way of citizenship and/or recognition for their work.
+1“Because many are non-English or little-English-speaking women and consider their employment options limited, and because eight out of every 10 Chinatown immigrant families with multiple wager earners say they would ‘barely get by’ if there were but one breadwinner in the family, these women are forced to accept the payment conditions dictated by the employer.”
+(Lowe 32) They are rendered, like the pharmakon in the eyes of the king, “products” waiting to be “consecrated” by way of citizenship and/or recognition for their work.
 In a sense, the Asian immigrant seamstresses working with Fu Lee “repeat” the labour that is formed to support the capitalist system without “knowing”, or being able to engage in the same practices of commodification that require them, like Derrida’s writing, repeating without knowing.
 And yet they too contain the characteristics that the capitalist system denies; Lowe says that “it is precisely those characteristics that are the material trace of their historical disenfranchisement from the political realm” (43).
 If we reiterate now Derrida’s caution on the power of the pharmakon:

 The pharmakon is that dangerous supplement that breaks into the very thing that would have liked to do without it yet lets itself at once be breached, roughed up, fulfilled, and replaced, completed by the very trace through which the present increases itself in the act of disappearing.
 (Derrida 110)